Overland Telegraph (film): Plot

 Cowboys Tim Holt and Chito Rafferty are looking for work when they help Terry Muldoon, who works for her father's Arizona telegraph operation, down from a telegraph pole.
 She suggests she try Colonel Marvin at nearby Fort Craig.

 Marvin has just been ordered to shut down the fort because the telegraph has rendered it obsolete.
 This upsets Paul Manning, who has been supplying the fort with equipment and horses, and is about to go broke as a result.
 This will mean he cannot marry his sweetheart, singer Stella.
 Paul's best friend, saloon owner Brad Roberts, tells Paul to go ahead with the wedding.

-Tim and Chito ride to Terry's camp just as three masked men are destroying the camp and telegraph wires.
+Tim and Chito ride to Terry's camp just as six masked men are destroying the camp and telegraph wires.
 Tim shoots and wounds one of the men, Steve, before all three flee on horseback.

 They follow them to nearby Mesa City, where Steve and his associate, Bellew, have gone to Brad for help.
 Brad shoots Steve dead and claims he shot himself.
 Tim and Chito are suspicious of Brad but have no hard evidence against him.

 Terry accuses Paul of sabotaging the camp and hires Tim and Chito as guards on a stage coach carrying a $10,000 payroll.
 Paul pays off Bellew in Brad's office, happy that the sabotage has earned him $50,000 in delays.
 After Paul leaves, Brad, hires Bellew to steal the Muldoos payroll, knowing that Paul will be suspected.